 Weird how cultural perceptions change over time.
 When I was a kid, axolotls were really freaky looking, almost science fiction, even scary, like aliens.
 As bizarre looking a creature as you could find in earth.
 Even the name, a Nahuatl word (they are found in lakes around Mexico City), meant water monster.
 A little foot long water monster, pink (a relatively rare color in the wild, they are typically brownish) and exotic and weird, especially with those bizarre juvenile gills retained in adulthood.
 Now in this adorable educational video, fifty years later, they are seen as positively cute.
 They look cute to me even.
 How can anyone not love that anthropomorphized smile?
 Ripley (distinctly not a Nahuatl word for water monster) seems to have a personality, like an anime character (though in Japan, where giant salamanders are five feet long and without the neotenic gills, salamanders are more unnerving than cute and even show up in a Godzilla movie).
 Somewhere over this past half century there’s been a fundamental shift in what is freakish and what is cute, a shift that even changed my own perceptions.
 Who knows how this works.
 Collective thinking.
-We have barely scratched the surface of the surface of the surface in understanding our brains, and not gotten anywhere at all in figuring how all our brains work together.
+We are still far from a full understanding of how our brains work, and just beginning to figure out how all our brains work together.
 We stumble through existence with this unparalleled device in our heads, clueless, almost, as to what it is making us think and see and do and remember.

 Our zebra danios have gotten scary.
 Where once they’d dash about madly at the top of the tank waiting for the flakes of food, now they wake slowly from sleep, huddled together, then in a three fish column begin moving slowly (not their usual frantic dash) into the plants, moving around them, seeking meat.
 The flakes of fish food float down all around them but they pay no attention.
 They keep prowling, methodically, maybe an inch or two from the bottom of the tank.
 I’ve come to suspect that this was how they killed the other fish, by catching them before they were completely awake there amid the plants.
 I can only imagine that all three would rush in, striking, chomping, killing.
 In the wild they eat insects and crustaceans and worms, so they are hunters, yet in the thirty some years we’ve been stocking our aquariums with them I have never witnessed them do anything more than grab flakes of fish food drifting by.
 I have certainly never seen this sort of apparently coordinated behavior.
 It seems that almost every vertebrate has within it the predatory behavior.
 We are all hunters.
 Hell, it was predation that drove evolution itself, the whole Cambrian Explosion with all its crazy speciation was the result of the ever evolving contest between predator and prey.
 And here, somehow, in our little aquarium, something turned these little inch and half long fish from eaters of fish food to eaters of fish, eaters of even their own kind (as there were five of them just two weeks ago).
 All was peaceful until the clown loach died.
 That loach, though never deliberately bothering any of the other fish, was at seven inches long to them like a whale shark is to us.
 It ruled the floor, digging up snails.
 The danios stayed up several inches in the tank, away from its sudden movements.
 But then the loach, one day two or three weeks ago, was dead.
 Old age.
 I noticed the next morning that the danios were down zipping around at the bottom of the tank.
 The neon tetras calmly minded their own business, the two glass catfish scooted about.
 Everyone, danios included, got very excited at feeding time, like they always did.
 Everyone swam around excitedly, grabbing bits of tetra min flakes floating by.